 Wooden frames can absorb moisture.
 Over time this will cause the frames to rot.
 Try pushing down on the bottom part of the frame with your finger or a pencil.
 Does the frame feel spongey or crumbly?
 If so, it’s time to replace.

 Old windows have gaps and leaks that let in cold air.
+Over time, the frame of a sash window may become warped or deteriorated, causing gaps to form between the window and the frame.
+These gaps can allow cold air to enter the room and warm air to escape.
 If you can feel cold air blowing into the room, it may be time to replace.

 Even modern windows may suffer with condensation if the weather outside is cold and the air in the house is damp.
-However, if you have pools of water appearing inside the window, then you may need to upgrade.
+However, if there are gaps or leaks in the window frame or sealant, water may enter the interior of the window and accumulate inside, leading to pools of water.
+If you have pools of water appearing inside the window, then you may need to upgrade.

 The good news is that if your windows do need replacing, you don’t have to go with a soulless uPVC design common in modern houses.
 Using companies like Ventrolla, you can have beautiful wooden sash windows designed bespoke to your property that will look the part, but be incredibly efficient.